Skip to main contentSkip to navigation

 How long does an HMO mortgage application take from start to finish?

 Most HMO mortgage applications complete in 6–10 weeks from full application to completion.
 Simple applications (standard HMO, clean credit, documents ready) can complete in as little as 4–5 weeks.
-Complex applications (large HMOs, portfolio landlords, commercial valuations, legal complications) can take 10–14 weeks.
+Complex applications (large HMOs, discover more, commercial valuations, legal complications) can take 10–14 weeks.
 The biggest factor in your control is having all documents ready before applying.

 What documents do I need for an HMO mortgage application?

-You need standard personal documents (ID, proof of address, income evidence, bank statements), property documents (details, find out more, floor plan), and HMO-specific documents (HMO licence, fire risk assessment, fire alarm certificate, emergency lighting certificate, gas safety certificate, EICR, individual ASTs for each room, and rental income bank statements).
+You need standard personal documents (ID, proof of address, income evidence, bank statements), property documents (details, EPC, floor plan), and HMO-specific documents (HMO licence, fire risk assessment, fire alarm certificate, emergency lighting certificate, gas safety certificate, EICR, individual ASTs for each room, and rental income bank statements).
 See the full checklist above.

 Do I need an HMO licence before applying for a mortgage?